Thomas Chiropractic

 The Autonomic Nervous System has two major components, the Sympathetic and the Parasympathetic.
 As the name implies, these systems work without thought.
 The Parasympathetic Nervous System controls digestion, reproduction, waste elimination, and rest.
 The Sympathetic Nervous System controls activity, stress, and adrenaline.
 The quick way to remember is that the Parasympathetic is rest and digest and the Sympathetic is fight or flight.

+The two components work opposite of each other.
+When one is running the other defers.
+I like to compare it to kids on a see-saw.
+When one is up the other is down.
+When you have two relatively equal sized kids, the see-saw works well.
+Just like the kids on the see-saw, when the autonomic nervous system is balanced, the body functions much better.
 When a person has dysfunction in the spine it tends to increase Sympathetic flow.
-All of a sudden, we have a big kid vs. a small kid on the see-saw.
-With increased Sympathetic flow, the body stays in a state of agitation at the detriment to rest and digestion.
-This can lead to a multitude of conditions and symptoms.
+This creates imbalance like having a big kid opposite a small kid on the see-saw.
+With increased Sympathetic flow, the body stays in a state of agitation at the detriment to rest and digestion which can lead to a multitude of conditions and symptoms.

 Contact Us